We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a string s consisting of digits.
-Perform the following operation repeatedly until the string has exactly two digits: For each pair of consecutive digits in s, starting from the first digit, calculate a new digit as the sum of the two digits modulo 10.
-Replace s with the sequence of newly calculated digits, maintaining the order in which they are computed.
-Return true if the final two digits in s are the same; otherwise, return false.
+Given a string s consisting of digits, repeatedly perform the following operation until the string has exactly two digits: for every pair of consecutive digits, compute the sum modulo 10, and form a new string with these results in order.
+Return true if the final two digits are identical; otherwise, return false.

 Key Insights